jgordon/axioms/axioms/14 Space.md

               (card n s)))))
 ```

-Lines 4-5 say that the set s is the set of sides of the polygon.
-Lines 6-10 say that every point in the polygon is either in a side or
-is a vertex.
-Line 11 says the polygon is a closed planar curve, and
-line 12 says n is the cardinality of the set of sides.

 We have defined polygons as one-dimensional curves.
-The term is also
+The term is also used
-used to describe the two-dimensional region they enclose.
-We use
+to describe the two-dimensional region they enclose.
+We use the predicate
-the predicate `polygon2` for this concept.
+`polygon2` for this concept.

 ```
 (forall (r)